Tristan da Cunha: Transport

 The remote location of the islands makes transport to the outside world difficult.
 Tristan da Cunha has no airstrip and is not generally accessible to air travel, though the wider territory is served by Saint Helena Airport and RAF Ascension Island.
-Fishing boats from South Africa service the islands eight or nine times per year.
+Boats sailing from South Africa provide transport service to the islands with ten voyages per year.

-The RMS Saint Helena used to connect the main island to St Helena and South Africa once each year during its January voyage, but has done so only a few times in the last years, in 2006, in 2011, and most recently in 2018.
-In the same year the RMS St. Helena was withdrawn from service.
-Three ships regularly service Tristan da Cunha, with typically fewer than a dozen visits a year.
+The RMS St Helena used to connect the main island to St Helena and South Africa once each year during its January voyage, but has done so only a few times in the last years – in 2006, in 2011, and most recently in 2018.
+In the same year the RMS St Helena was withdrawn from service.
+Three ships, the MV Lance, the MFV Edinburgh, and the SA Agulhas II, regularly service Tristan da Cunha from Cape Town, with typically fewer than a dozen visits a year.
 Other vessels may occasionally visit the island.
-The harbour at Edinburgh of the Seven Seas is called Calshot Harbour, named after the place in Hampshire, England where the islanders temporarily stayed during the volcanic eruption.
+The harbour at Edinburgh of the Seven Seas is called Calshot Harbour, named after the place in Hampshire, England, where the islanders temporarily stayed during the 1961–1963 Queen Mary's Peak volcanic eruption.

 Tourism

-Unlike Saint Helena with its airport, hotels and restaurants, due to its remoteness Tristan da Cunha has a very small tourism industry.
-Tourists are welcome and the hospitality of the population is famous, but as it can only be reached by South African fishing trips in rough seas with limited vacancies, a trip must be planned months in advance, and only after a mandatory visit request is approved by the Island Council.
+Tristan da Cunha has a very small tourism industry.
+As the island can only be reached from Cape Town in rough seas on vessels with limited vacancies, a trip must be planned months in advance, and only after a visit request is approved by the Island Council.

-Occasional boats or cruises may include a short visit to the island in their itinerary; but as there is no deep harbour, setting ashore is highly dependent on the maritime conditions.
-With all these limitations and in spite of the spectacular natural landscapes, visiting the territory is an attractive challenge for more adventurous travellers who can afford the time and money to get there.
+Occasional boats or cruises may include a short visit to the island in their itinerary, but as there is no deep harbour, setting ashore is highly dependent on the maritime conditions.
 All visitors staying on Tristan must have a confirmed and fully paid return ticket, health insurance to include cover in case of medical evacuation to Cape Town, and sufficient funds to cover their entire stay.
 There are no hotels on the island.
 A visitor can rent a guest house (catered or self-catering) or stay in a private home on a full-board basis.
 There is a Tourism Post Office that sells souvenirs that might take months to arrive if ordered online.

+The Tristan Government has a public website.
+It includes an online shop, a list of recent news about and on the island, and a simple online tour.

 Communications

 Telecommunication

 The ITU has assigned telephone country code +290 for Tristan da Cunha; however, residents have access to the Foreign and Commonwealth Office Telecommunications Network, provided by Global Crossing.
 This service uses a London 020 numbering range, meaning that numbers are accessed via the UK telephone numbering plan.
-Satellite-delivered internet access arrived in Tristan da Cunha in 1998, but its high cost initially made it almost unaffordable for the local population, who primarily used it only to send email.
+Satellite-delivered internet access arrived in Tristan da Cunha in 1998, but its high cost initially made it almost unaffordable for the local population, who primarily used it only to send e‑mail.
 The connection was also extremely unreliable, connecting through a 64 kbit/s satellite phone connection provided by Inmarsat.
+On 16 September 2024, satellite internet via StarLink was made available on the island, offering much higher speeds than previously available.